number-25/autodidacticism/Cheatsheets/Julia_data_science.md

 We may want to summarise certain aspects of our dataset by chunking them into categorical blocks - similar to percentiles.
 Say we want to get a look at the distribution of gene lengths or zip codes in our dataset, at quartile ranges - we can turn to categorical variables.
-For this we need the CategoricalArrays.jl package.
+For this we need the CategoricalArrays.jl package

 "Cut" the column into 4 quadrants/quintiles
 `cut(df.col1, 4)`